davidgoy/reflect/README.md

 ## INSTALLATION

-> #### Minimum requirements
->
-> - Two domain (or subdomain) names available for use... one for your WordPress site (i.e. the back-end), and the other for your Reflect site (i.e. the front-end).
->
+### Requirements

+- Your Reflect site should be hosted on one domain and your WordPress site should be hosted on another domain or subdomain.
-> - Apache HTTP web server (or a compatible alternative such as LiteSpeed) with PHP 7.0 or later installed.
+- The server hosting your Reflect site must support the use of *.htaccess* and have PHP 7.0 or later installed.
->
->   **Optional:** For maximum security, host your WordPress site and your Reflect site on separate servers.
->
-> - WordPress v5.0 or later installed.
+- For your WordPress site, WordPress 5.0 or later is required.
->
-> - WordPress content should be created using either the standard Classic or Gutenberg editor.
+- WordPress content should be created using either the standard *Classic* or *Gutenberg* editor.

 <br>